lbrantcollins/MasterMind-old/playerStory.md

 #### 5. Player continues to the next row of pegs to make another guess

-  * It seems the current row of pegs should be highlighted
+  * The current row of pegs will be highlighted
-  * Event listeners could be turned off for prior guesses and only active for the current row of pegs
-    * I'm not sure if it is necessary to remove event listeners, but there is a use-case motivation for doing so.

 #### 6. Player continues with guesses until...

   * The game ends when either